 Deutsche Bank AG recently analyzed 74 diverse asset classes globally.
 The chart below shows that 2018 is on track to be one of the worst ever for market environments according to at least one metric: A full 89 percent of asset classes have returned losses in U.S. dollar terms, more than any previous year for more than a century.

 It is important for investors who adopt the tax-loss harvesting strategy to avoid trigging the “wash-sale” rules.
 Under these rules, capital losses would be disallowed if an investor repurchases within 30 days the security that was sold.
 The rules require investors to wait 30 days before replacing loss positions with identical securities.
-However, investors could replace the security with a similar asset.
-So, for example, an investor could sell on healthcare insurance company stock and buy another.
+However, investors could replace the security with a similar asset to try to maintain the portfolio’s asset allocation and expected levels of risk and returns.
+So, for example, an investor could sell a healthcare insurance company stock and buy another.

 The tax-loss harvesting strategy can be implemented at any time of year, but typically happens at the end of a tax year because for many investors it is an important tool for reducing taxes.
 Cardan Capital Partners takes an active approach to tax-loss selling when opportunities present themselves.
 If you would like to learn more about this strategy, please contact us.